End of the Backyard Bash

 The last of the Backyard Bashes this past summer

 When I reflect on the times in this magical area of our home, I can’t suppress the smile that spreads on my face.
 The water balloon fights, the Slip N Slide, the picnics on the grass… all the wonderful times we had in this tiny fenced in patch simply bring me JOY.
-Our goal was to create a “Kid-friendly” zone, and I believe we succeeded in this.

 So many things to do